Astros awaken for 7 in 9th, beat Boston 9-2 to tie ALCS 2-2

 And the Astros just kept on scoring.

-Michael Brantley hit a three-run double.
+Michael Brantley hit a three-run double off Martín Pérez.
 Yordan Alvarez added an RBI single.
 Correa reached on a run-scoring infield single.
 Kyle Tucker singled in another run.

 The Red Sox, who were the first team in major league history to have double digits in hits six straight times in a single postseason, had just five on Tuesday — two of them trailing by seven in the ninth.